WallarooLabs/wally/docs/proposals/connector-protocol-v3.md

 The protocol described in this document was originally designed for use with Wallaroo sources.
 When the need arose for at-least-once delivery to Wallaroo sinks and implementation of a protocol to coordinate checkpoint handling across multiple sinks, this protocol was adapted for use by connector sinks.
 This section describes the changes, relative to the original use case by connector sources.

-### 1. WRT the protocol description, Roles of worker and connector are reversed
+### 1. WRT the protocol description, roles of worker and connector are reversed

 As used with connector sources, the word "worker" applies to a Wallaroo worker process, and the word "connector" applies to an external Wallaroo data source.
 When applied to Wallaroo data sinks, the roles are reversed: